de-marauder/altschool-cloud-exercises/exercise 10 (networking)/README.md

 ## What are IP Addresses?

-An IP (Internet Protocol) Address is a group of 32 bits used to identify any machine on the internet.
+An IP (Internet Protocol) Address is a group of 32 bits used to identify any machine on the internet or a local network.
 Before a device can access the internet, it must have this address.
 These IP address are unique so you don't have to worry about your information being misplaced.
 If it is, it was probably intended by someone to be.

 How do devices get these addresses though?